 A POS system, or Point of Sale, combines hardware and software to increase the efficiency of business operations.
 It is the central point for all transactions for your company, including credit card processing.
-Frequently, Point of Sales will have capabilities to run sales reports, inventory, and employee management.
+Frequently, Point of Sales will have capabilities to run sales reports, inventory, and is a capable employee management system.

 The ideal POS system will save you time and make your day-to-day procedures less complicated.
 While having a POS with all the features you need is essential, without functionality and simplicity, those features become useless.